18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 * Start and end dates of travel    [What if I am extending travel for personal reasons?](#what-if-i-am-extending-travel-for-personal-reasons)
 * A brief description of work to be done on the trip
 * Identified budget that will be paying for the trip    [How do I identify my budget?](#who-is-my-authorizing-official-and-what-is-my-budget)
-* Origin and destinations for each individual    [What if I am traveling to or returning from a location other than my home location?](#what-if-i-am-traveling-to-or-returning-from-a-location-other-than-my-home-location)
+* Origin and destinations for each individual    [What if I am returning to or traveling from a location other than home?](#what-if-i-am-returning-to-or-traveling-from-a-location-other-than-home)
 * Estimated expenses for each individual, including a sufficient budget for local travel and miscellaneous expenses such baggage fees   [How should I estimate my expenses?](#how-should-i-estimate-my-expenses)

 *_Note that in many cases, your engagement manager or team lead may request approval on behalf of the group-- reach out to them before emailing your authorizing official._